sampritipanda/spammer/README.md

 spammer
 =======

-A Email Spammer in Rails
+A Email Spammer in Sinatra